 If you follow the above steps to protect yourself and you’re still experiencing spoofing issues, it’s time to file a complaint with the FCC.
 The FCC also provides access to complaint data, such as national statistics and helpful legal information.

-You can send in your issue via the FCC’s complaint submission form.
-As you’ll see from the complaint stats, this government agency receives a lot of these submissions.
+a lot of these submissions.
 However, an agent will typically acknowledge your complaint quickly, especially if it’s serious.

 In addition to the FCC, make sure to contact local law enforcement about the issue.
 And if it’s happening through your work number, tell your employer immediately.
 For another step, you can also report the issue to your state’s attorney general.